ravindkv/EgRegresTrainerLegacy/docs/source/index.md

 # EGamma Regression Trainer

-This is the E/gamma Energy Regression Trainer used for RunII.
-It is [RegressionTrainer](https://github.com/cms-egamma/RegressionTrainer>) and [HiggsAnalysis](https://github.com/cms-egamma/HiggsAnalysis>) ported to a common build system.
-It links against CMSSW but is otherwise standalone and is not built as part of CMSSW.
-It is very much a legacy tool and E/gamma wishes to move away from it as quickly as possible.
-So you have been warned.

 The egamma regression training has following steps:

 1. Get the input sample for the training
-    1. The regression training needs two
+    1. The regression training needs two input root file.
+One corresponds to the `ideal Intercalibration Constants (IC)` and another for the `real IC`.
-1. Train the regression
+1. Train the regression and check its performance.
-1. Check the training output files by re-running the HLT step, if its working as expected!!!
+1. Re-validate the training by re-running the HLT step with the updated .db file.
 1. Upload the `.db` file having the training information in the Global Tag (GT).